haakym/coach-manager/readme.md

 Edit:  http://coach-manager.test/instructors/1/edit

-ToDo: When editing an instructor if the instructor type is modified the instructor will be removed from any courses that they are assigned to that have not yet commenced.
+When editing an instructor if the instructor type is modified the instructor will be removed from any courses that they are assigned to that have not yet commenced and the course status will be set to pending.

 Resource index: http://coach-manager.test/resources/instructors